Tearsheet

 François Poirier, President and Chief Executive Officer

-Mr. Poirier has been President and Chief Executive Officer (CEO) of TC Energy since January 2021.
-His previous role at the company was Chief Operating Officer and President, Power & Storage.
-He was responsible for successfully executing the acquisition of the Columbia Pipeline Group in 2016.
-Mr. Poirier joined TC Energy in 2014 as President, Energy East Pipeline.
-Before joining TC Energy, he spent 25 years in investment banking, consulting, and as a Corporate Director.
-He served as President and Head, Investment Banking and Capital Markets, for Wells Fargo Securities Canada, Ltd., and prior to that, was Group Head, Power and Pipelines Investment Banking, at J.P.
-Morgan Securities in New York.
-He also served as an Independent Director of Capital Power Income LP from 2007 to 2011.
+Mr. Poirier has served as President and Chief Executive Officer of TC Energy since January 2021.
+He joined the company in 2014 as President of Energy East Pipeline.
+Prior to his appointment as CEO, he held roles including Chief Operating Officer and President of the Power & Storage and Mexico business units.
+He was instrumental in successfully executing the acquisition of the Columbia Pipeline Group in 2016.
+Before joining TC Energy, Mr. Poirier spent 25 years in investment banking, consulting, and as a corporate director.
+His previous experience includes serving as President and Head of Investment Banking and Capital Markets at Wells Fargo Securities Canada, Ltd., and leading the Power and Pipelines Investment Banking division at J.P.
+Morgan Securities.
+He also served as an Independent Director of Capital Power Income LP.

-Sean O'Donnell, Executive Vice-President, Strategy and Corporate Development and Chief Financial Officer
+Sean O'Donnell, Executive Vice-President and Chief Financial Officer

 Stanley G. Chapman, III, Executive Vice-President and President, U.S. and Mexico Natural Gas Pipelines